Geography of Estonia: Geographic features

 Estonia is a flat country covering 45339 km2, of which internal waters comprise 4.6%.
 Estonia has a long, shallow coastline (3794 km) along the Baltic Sea, with 1,520 islands dotting the shore.
 The two largest islands are Saaremaa (literally, island land), at 2673 km2, and Hiiumaa, at 989 km2.
 The two islands are favorite Estonian vacation spots.
 The country's highest point, Suur Munamägi (Egg Mountain), is in the hilly southeast and reaches 318 m above sea level.
 Estonia is covered by about 18000 km2 of forest.
 Arable land amounts to about 9260 km2.
 Meadows cover about 2520 km2, and pastureland covers about 1810 km2.
 There are more than 1,400 natural and artificial lakes in Estonia.
 The largest of them, Lake Peipus (3555 km2), forms much of the border between Estonia and Russia.
 Located in central Estonia, Võrtsjärv is the second-largest lake (270 km2).
 The Narva and Emajõgi are among the most important of the country's many rivers.

 A small, recent cluster of meteorite craters, the largest of which is called Kaali are found on the Estonian island of Saaremaa.
 The impact may have been witnessed by the Iron Age inhabitants of the area.

 Estonia has a temperate climate, with four seasons of near-equal length.
 Average temperatures range from 16.3 °C on the Baltic islands to 17.1 °C inland in July, the warmest month, and from −3.5 °C on the Baltic islands to −7.6 °C inland in February, the coldest month.
 Precipitation averages 568 mm per year and is heaviest in late summer.

 Estonia's land border with Latvia runs 333 km; the Russian border runs 324 km.
 From 1920 to 1945, Estonia's border with Russia, set by the 1920 Tartu Peace Treaty, extended beyond the Narva river in the northeast and beyond the town of Petseri in the southeast.
 This territory, amounting to some 2300 km2, was transferred to Soviet Russia at the end of World War II.

+Geology

+Estonia is located on the northwestern part of the East European Platform, bordering the Fennoscandian Shield.
+Estonia's bedrock consists of two main layers: the crystalline basement and the sedimentary cover.
+These are further classified into three distinct geological complexes.
+The crystalline basement, composed of granites, gneisses, and other crystalline rocks, formed during the Proterozoic.
+This is overlain by a sedimentary cover of Paleozoic rocks, including limestones and sandstones.
+Above this, a quaternary surface layer is mainly composed of unconsolidated sediments such as gravels, sands, and clays, which formed in the Cenozoic.